Getting started with REST API Web Services in Rust using Axum, PostgreSQL, Redis, and JWT

 - Axum is a web application framework that focuses on ergonomics and modularity.
 It is built on top of hyper and tokio runtime, and provides a powerful and flexible way to build web services in Rust.

 - JSON Web Tokens (JWT) is used for authentication and authorization.
 It allows secure transmission of information between parties as a JSON object.
-The project uses jsonwebtoken crate for login, logout, refresh, and revoking operations.
+The project uses jsonwebtoken crate for managing JWT tokens.

 - PostgreSQL is used as the primary database for storing application data.
 The project uses SQLx for all database related operations, including database migrations.

-- Redis is used for caching and managing tokens.
-It provides fast, in-memory data storage and retrieval.
+- Redis is used to store revoked JWT tokens.
+It provides a fast, in-memory data storage.

 Cross-Origin Resource Sharing (CORS)